[Moderate revision–posted 1/16/20 (replaces 3/6/18 edition)]

 PURPOSE: This Operating Policy/Procedure (OP) sets guidelines to be followed when the President and Chancellor travel on official business.

-REVIEW: This OP will be reviewed in July of odd-numbered years by the Chief Procurement Officer with substantive revisions forwarded to the Assistant Vice President for Financial and Business Services and the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in July of odd-numbered years by the Chief Procurement Officer with substantive revisions forwarded to the Associate Vice President for Financial and Business Services and the Vice President for Administration & Finance and Chief Financial Officer.

 1. Preparation of Travel Documents